open-education-api/open-education-api.github.io/technical/data-minimization.md

 *Please note:* This approach also applies to consumer objects, ext objects and expands: if the client wants to limit the returned payload on these object, the fields parameter can be used to indicate which fields it expects to be returned.

-## Example of the use of fields query parameter
+## Example 1: Use of the fields query parameter to minimize data fields

 `GET persons/me` will provide: